aneshlya/ispc/docs/ispc.rst

 ``export`` qualifier.
 It informs the compiler that it should not generate an ISPC version of the function.
 This is useful for functions that are only called from C/C++ in case when the user wants to reduce the size of the generated code.
-Same effect can be achieved by using ``-ffunction-sections`` compiler option but not in all cases (e.g., shared libraries with ISPC code), so this attribute is provided as a more fine-grained control.
+The same effect can be achieved by using the ``-ffunction-sections`` compiler option but not in all cases (e.g., shared libraries with ISPC code), so this attribute is provided as more fine-grained control.

 deprecated
 ----------